moondownr/roll-them-bones/README.md

 # roll-them-bones
 A Discord bot for rolling dice, written in Python.
 Has optional sound effect support.
 Supports specific rules of several RPG systems (currently World of Darkness, Call of Cthulhu, Shadowrun and Mutants: Year Zero).

+## Creating your own Discord bot

+You can refer to any of the manuals online.
+[Here](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) is a good one.

+To make full use of this bot's functions, you will need to give it following permissions:

+**Needed to roll and display dice (core)**
+- Read messages/View channels
+- Send messages
+- Mention everyone

+**Needed for !delete command**
+- Manage messages
+- Read message history

+**Need for dice sounds/effects**
+- Connect
+- Speak

 ## Running requirements

 - [discord.py](https://github.com/Rapptz/discord.py)